Healthy Leftovers Your Dog Will Love

 Will My Dog Need Supplements?

-- Fish oil: beneficial effects to the coat, GI tract, the immune system.
-Research has shown that the fish oil derived from cold water fish (like Alaskan salmon) contain more of the omega 3 acids that are beneficial to your dog.
+- Fish oil: has beneficial effects for the coat, GI tract, and the immune system.
+Research has shown that the fish oil derived from cold-water fish (like Alaskan salmon) contain more of the omega 3 acids that are beneficial to your dog.

 - Yogurt (live): restores the normal intestinal flora and controls loose stools.
 This is very helpful if a dog has been on antibiotics or has had diarrhea for any reason.